exercism/csharp/concepts/flag-enums/about.md

 features.HasFlag(PhoneFeatures.Text); // => true
 ```

 The [working with enums as bit flags tutorial][docs.microsoft.com-enumeration-types-as-bit-flags] goes into more detail how to work with flag enums.
-Another great resource is the [enum flags and bitwise operators page][alanzucconi.com-enum-flags-and-bitwise-operators].
+Another great resource is the [enum flags and bitwise operators page][enum-lags].

 By default, the `int` type is used for enum member values.
 One can use a different integer type by specifying the type in the enum declaration: